 Professional Standards

 As a ‘Cane, you are an ambassador representing the University of Miami for the rest of your life.
 Observing the highest professional and ethical standards is just part of the ‘Cane package.
-We know you always want to put your best foot forward, so we’ve put together a few professional standards to guide you as you work toward your dreams.
+We know you always want to put your best foot forward, so we’ve put together a few professional standards and disclaimers to guide you as you work toward your dreams.

 Professional Standards & Student Responsibilities